python/cpython/Doc/reference/datamodel.rst

    finalizer or (improperly) a destructor.
-If a base class has a :meth:`__del__` method, the derived class's :meth:`__del__` method, if any, must explicitly call it to ensure proper deletion of the base class part of the instance.The :class:`object` class itself does not have a :meth:`__del__` method.
+If a base class has a :meth:`__del__` method, the derived class's :meth:`__del__` method, if any, must explicitly call it to ensure proper deletion of the base class part of the instance.
+The :class:`object` class itself does not have a :meth:`__del__` method.

    It is possible (though not recommended!) for the :meth:`__del__` method